 Florent Schmitt has also been an abiding interest of Dr. Sen for many years — ever since discovering the composer’s music as a teenager in Calcutta.
 For Dr. Sen, it was “love at first hearing,” and his appreciation of Schmitt’s artistry has only deepened in the ensuing years.

 Dr. Sen graciously agreed to be interviewed for this article, with topics touching on scholarly perspectives as well as his own personal response to Schmitt’s music.
-Highlights of the highly interesting discussion are presented below.
+Highlights of our discussion are presented below.

 PLN: You are originally from India.
 How did you become interested in Western classical music?
 More specifically, how did you became acquainted with the music of Florent Schmitt in a region not known for offering great exposure to European classical music?